SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-22-scs-r6-enables.md

 ## Our R6 outcomes

 To better align the development efforts within our community we started working with *outcomes*.
-We've started with this in the R4 cycle and even though we never published the outcomes for R5 - we [did have them for R5](https://github.com/SovereignCloudStack/website/pull/662) as well ;)
+We began with this in the R4 cycle and even though we never published the outcomes for R5 - we [did have them for R5](https://github.com/SovereignCloudStack/website/pull/662) as well ;)

-The idea of these outcomes is to outline what our (development) work does that enables our users (Operators, Integrators and End-Users) in the end to gain more value from SCS.
+These outcomes intend to outline what our development work aims to enable our users (Operators, Integrators and End-Users) to gain more value from SCS.
 This outlines our direction much better than talking about the next features that are planned and worked on.
 Furthermore, the outcomes assist us in our development work to ensure that every single epic and story we work on actually pays into the greater idea.

 SCS delivers building blocks for digital sovereign cloud infrastructure.
 We change the way infrastructure is operated and by doing this we want to enable operators to become more efficient and be able to scale better.

 #### Working with outcomes on GitHub

-The outcomes allow us to look through various angles on our development efforts.
+The outcomes allow us to look from various angles on our development efforts.
 Each outcome is reflected through a label within our GitHub repositories so that issues and pull requests can be labeled accordingly.
 Furthermore in the projects view we've added various filtered views to be able to quickly see which issues and working items play into which outcomes.

 An [overall board](https://github.com/orgs/SovereignCloudStack/projects/6/views/28) summarizes all of them.